 Reducing car use and congestion

 Using data from Capital Bikeshare in Washington, D.C., researchers found measurable reductions in automobile congestion following the introduction of their bikeshare program.
 This is a possibility with a shared bikes and e-scooters in Kelowna, but it would depend on various factors.

 Supporting the tourism economy

 Shared micromobility services are attractive for tourists and visitors to Kelowna who want to experience the city without the cost and inconvenience of driving and parking.
 These services are a valuable amenity that would improve the experience of many visitors and enable tourists to visit businesses and attractions beyond a comfortable walk.
-Tourism Kelowna has in the past expressed its support for shared bikes and e-scooters.

 Recommendations concerning bikeshare or similar programs are included in two different Council-adopted plans.

 The Kelowna On The Move: Pedestrian and Bicycle Master Plan recommends staff “research and develop a strategy to demonstrate which programs would be most effective in achieving behavioural change to grow the share of residents selecting active modes of transportation.”

 The Community Climate Action Plan recommends staff ”expand the pilot community bike share program.”

 In February 2018, Council entered into a license agreement with a private company to operate a bikeshare pilot in Kelowna.
 The pilot began in the spring of 2018.